Magnumv44/it.avi.local/README.md

 # Description
-Internal start page in the enterprise Aviakon
+Internal start page for the enterprise Aviakon

 # Functional
 * Has a built-in Google search form, which is displayed only if there is Internet access